was111607/sample-gcp-nlp-flask/backend_api/README.md

     source env/bin/activate

-Start your virtual environment (windows):

-    env\Scripts\activate

-Note: If you get an error from windows about not being able to run scripts as it is disabled on this system then run the following command:

-    Set-ExecutionPolicy Unrestricted -Scope Process

 Install the dependencies:

     pip install -r requirements.txt

-Start your application locally using your virtual environment:
+Start your application via cloud shell using your virtual environment:

     python main.py

-Visit the link generated ('Running on http://localhost:8080/') to view your application running locally.
-Test it out!
+Visit the link generated ('Running on http://127.0.0.1:8080/') to view your application running locally.
+Test it out! (click on the link from cloud shell)

-Press `Control-C`on your command line when you are finished to stop the application.
+Press `Control-C` on your command line when you are finished to stop the application.

-## Running tests

-To run tests, install the requirements for your test

-    pip install -r requirements-test.txt

-Then run pytest by doing

-    python -m pytest

 ## Deactivating your virtual environment
 When you are ready to leave your virtual environment: